MatanDan/Microservices/README.md

 A super-simple microservice which exposes data from user's microservice, uses Spring Cloud's and Eureka's client side load balancing.

 Listens for events using RabbitMQ.

+### zipkin
+It is recommended to run Zipkin Server, using one of the following options: https://zipkin.io/pages/quickstart.